Pearson-Higher-Ed/design/c/modal/v2.0.0-beta.1/index.md

       ### Button placement

-      Follow the [buttons guidance](/design/c/buttons/beta/) for how to place buttons and see how to deal with specific cases.
-In general, there are two types of actions:
+      See the [buttons component](/design/c/buttons/beta/) for how to place the buttons.

-      * __Affirmative actions__ are placed on the right and continues the process.
-They are actions that are desired by users or the application.

-      * __Dismissive actions__ are placed on the left and return the user to the previous screen or step in the process.

-      ### Avoid having more than two buttons
+      Avoid having more than two buttons in a modal to keep it simple for users.

     contents:
       - type: wide image